Environmental Drivers

 Deployment of the CTD and water collection system that measures salinity and temperature continuously during its vertical descent to the ocean floor, up to 2200 m below the vessel.

-The Seward Line represents the most detailed multi-disciplinary long-term oceanographic sampling program in the northern Gulf of Alaska, with sampling occurring early each May and mid-September for over 20 years.
-It is coordinated with other Gulf Watch Alaska oceanography projects that focus on Cook Inlet and Kachemak Bay, the Alaska Coastal Current, Prince William Sound, and still more broadly across the Gulf of Alaska through the CPR project.
-Among these projects, it is the only one that measures ocean productivity, fluxes and carbonate chemistry for ocean acidification monitoring.
-The Seward Line monitoring has allowed us to recognize that the Gulf of Alaska shelf undergoes alternating periods of warm and cold springs, some of which lasts for multiple years.
+This project has allowed us to recognize that the Gulf of Alaska shelf undergoes alternating periods of warm and cold springs, some of which last for multiple years.
 The winters of 2014 and 2015 were particularly warm, with spring temperatures at some locations as much as 2.6° C above the long-term average.
-The northern Gulf of Alaska ecosystem does not respond in a predictable way to intermittent basin-scale events such as El Niño or to longer-term regime shifts such as the Pacific Decadal Oscillation, perhaps because the ecosystem is highly adapted to great variability.
-Nonetheless, it is profoundly affected by warmer years, fresher years, and light conditions in spring that influence the timing and magnitude of planktonic processes.
-After a return to average temperatures during May 2017 and 2018, temperatures during spring 2019 were above average (0.64°C) representing the 5th warmest in the time series, and summer surface temperatures were in excess of 15°C.
+The northern Gulf of Alaska ecosystem does not respond predictably to intermittent basin-scale events such as El Niño or to longer-term regime shifts such as the Pacific Decadal Oscillation.
+It is profoundly affected by warmer, fresher, and spring light conditions that influence the timing and magnitude of planktonic processes.
+After a return to average temperatures during May 2017 and 2018, temperatures during spring 2019 were above average (0.64°C), representing the 5th warmest in the time series, and summer surface temperatures were more than 15°C. These temperature spikes are shown in the graph below.